-- (1) The purpose of this subsection g, is to establish a process that allows County staff to administratively review development and redevelopment of sites, buildings, uses, and other site requirements to ensure that the full standards and intent of this code are met. - (2) All development located within this regulating plan area shall submit for Site Plan approvals. - (3) The following information shall constitute a complete application.
+- (1) This purpose of this subsection g. is to establish a process that allows County staff to administratively review development and redevelopment of sites, buildings, uses, and other site requirements within the District to ensure that the full standards and intent of this code are met. - (2) All development located within this regulating plan area shall submit for Site Plan approvals. - (3) The following information shall constitute a complete application.
 The application shall be submitted digitally in PDF. - (A) Complete Application, Form, and Applicable Fees. - (B) Applicant shall submit the following in compliance with the requirements of this code when submitting an application for development.
 All maps and plans shall include project title, date of preparation, north arrow, scale on 24" X 36" sheet size. - (i) Site Location Map, Legal Description/Limits of Plan, Parcel Identification number(s). - (ii) Owner & Applicant Name & Contact Information.
-Provide phone number and email address.

-- (iii) Site Aerial Photograph.
+Provide phone number and email address. - (iii) Site Aerial Photograph.
 Provide aerial photo at readable scale and indicate general project limits. - (iv) Survey Plat.
 Dimensions of property lines, easements, rights-of-way. - (v) Development Boundaries and Proposed Phasing, if applicable. - (vi) Existing Conditions Survey.
-Existing on-site and adjacent off-site structures, streets, utilities, easements, pavement noted either on site survey. - (vii) Existing Natural Conditions Survey.
+Existing on-site and adjacent off-site structures, streets, utilities, easements, pavement noted either on site survey.

+- (vii) Existing Natural Conditions Survey.
 Existing topography, vegetation, drainageways, floodplain/way, or other unique features on site survey. - (viii) Proposed Deviations.
-All proposed deviations and justification for deviations. - Site Plan.
-A Site Plan delineating all proposed buildings, overhangs, planter areas, free standing walls, steps, streets, drive surfaces, parking stalls, ponds, fencing, impervious/pervious surface etc. - Preliminary Subdivision Plan.
+All proposed deviations and justification for deviations. - (ix) Site Plan.
+A Site Plan delineating all proposed buildings, overhangs, planter areas, free standing walls, steps, streets, drive surfaces, parking stalls, ponds, fencing, impervious/pervious surface etc. - (x) Preliminary Subdivision Plan.
 A plan of proposed subdivision of property if applicable. - (xi) Street Types Plan with Cross Sections.
 Provide a map and cross section of all proposed street types, including all required programming elements, consistent with the Regulating Plan. - (xii) Building Plan(s).
 Floor plans, square footages, height and siting for all buildings illustrating compliance with the requirements of the Transects section. - (xiii) Table of Uses.
 A table of uses is required on the Building Plan delineating locations and gross square footages of categories of uses, number of residential units, and number of hotel rooms in compliance with Table 26 Uses by Transect. - (xiv) Building Elevations.
 Building elevations of all facades, rendered to illustrate compliance with the site and building requirements. - (xv) Conservation Area Determination of all wetlands. - (xvi) Landscape Plan.
 Landscape Plan illustrating compliance with the requirements of the Landscape section.
 For sites with less than ten percent landscape area, the Landscape Plan may be combined with the Site Plan. - (xvii) Parking Plan.
-Parking layout plan with table of spaces keyed to plan, illustrating compliance with the Parking section.
-Driveways, shared parking arrangements, cooperative parking, and any other parking reductions shall be included and noted for compliance with Sec. xxx Off-street Parking and Loading. - (xviii) Master Signage Plan.
-Signage Plan illustrating compliance with the requirements of Chapter 31.5.
-Refer to Sec.
-31.5-190.
-Minimum development size is 15 acres. - (xix) Lighting Plan.
-Lighting Plan illustrating compliance with the requirements of Chapter 9, Article XVI, Exterior Lighting Standards. - (xx) Open Space Plan, if Open Space is included.
-Open Space Plan shall define all paving, structures, site furnishings, and landscape areas illustrating compliance with the requirements of Sec. xxx Open Space Types.
+Parking layout plan with table of spaces keyed to plan, illustrating compliance with the Parking